-Victor Thoft is a product and brand developer at Henning Stæhr A/S, a danish wristwatch distributor which also produces its own watch brands.
+Victor Thoft is the Creative Director at Henning Stæhr A/S, a danish wristwatch distributor which also produces its own watch brands.
 Today he will talk to us about his job at Stæhr, his biggest challenges developing brands, his past work at renowned companies, the impact of the current pandemic on communication, and the way Mailbutler helps him increase his productivity.

 Victor, thank you so much for taking the time for this interview today!
 We’re eager to find out more about you and your work life.
 Let’s start talking about Stæhr.